Le Roi des Champs-Élysées

 Le Roi des Champs-Élysées is a 1934 French comedy starring Buster Keaton.
 This French-made film has Keaton playing two roles, as an aspiring actor, and as an American gangster.
 A closing gag has the typically deadpan Keaton breaking out into a big grin after being kissed.

-Most all of Keaton's dialogue, in French, is dubbed.
+Almost all of Keaton's dialogue, in French, is dubbed.
 The film was never theatrically released in the United States.